 3. Institute RCMP recommendations as soon as possible

 4. Pass a bylaw outlawing the sale of drug paraphernalia such as depicted in my “Drugs and Crime Besieging Langford” posting and have your Bylaw Officers enforce that ban.
-This is where Bylaw Officers are useful, not in protecting the public, but in actually doing the job they were hired to do, enforcing bylaws.
+This is where Bylaw Officers are useful.
+They are not hired to protect the public.

 5. If not already in existence, institute drug education programs in your school and/or redouble your efforts with those programs if they already exist.

-As far as “when the criminal element will learn they cannot hide their activity from us” goes, They will learn it when they are sitting in jail talking to their attorneys, not a moment sooner, no matter who tosses whatever rhetoric around.
+As far as “when the criminal element will learn they cannot hide their activity from us” goes.
+They will learn it when they are sitting in jail talking to their attorneys.
+Realization will not not come a moment sooner, no matter who tosses whatever rhetoric around.

 People, you are starting to be heard.
 Now is the time to double your efforts and ensure that you are not silenced by some misleading PR campaign.
 Share this blog with your friends and neighbors; write letters to newspapers and TV stations and get louder, not softer.
 Each of you can contribute and be heard as a stampede of voices.
 Go to City Council meetings; become involved, insist on actions, not blah, blah, blah, and you will become the solution that you have started.